 Can a mortgage be registered in the name of an agent or trustee for the benefit of multiple lenders?

-A ship mortgage cannot be registered in the name of an agent or trustee for the benefit of multiple lenders.
-The name of the actual mortgagee or mortgagees identical to that of those contained in the principal contract and the contract of mortgage must be recorded.Filings on transfer
+A mortgage can be registered in the name of an agent or trustee for the benefit of multiple lenders.
+It is common practice to appoint a security trustee for the purpose of holding the security in a syndicated financing arrangement.Filings on transfer

 If the mortgagee is an agent or trustee for a lending syndicate, must any filings be made upon transfer of a portion of the underlying debt among existing lenders or to a new lender?